 - To get 1.5 serves of dairy remember that 1 cup of milk (250ml) is a full serve.
-If you team that with one tub of yoghurt or a slice of cheese, your toddler has reached their RDI.
+If you team that with one tub of yoghurt OR a slice of cheese, your toddler has reached their RDI.
 Filling up on dairy foods means that they have less appetite for other foods.

 - Other nutrients in the diet increase the absorption of other nutrients – it’s lucky that these pairings also taste good together too.
 For example, try to couple Vitamin C (tomatoes) with Iron (beef) – as I did in this recipe.
 Or to boost calcium absorption serve it alongside bananas!

+Therefore, when I was asked to have a look at Sipahh straws I said “YES”.
+I was pleasantly surprised to find that Sipahh straws contain less than 1/2 a teaspoon of sugar in them, my kids’ eyes light up when they occasionally have one.
+I also then know that my children are getting 75% of their calcium intake for the day.
 Ultimately, these straws are a way for kids to enjoy a novelty (watching the milk dissolve the tapioca-based flavour balls) and get their calcium intake.
 My daughters also love coconut milk with the straws too.
 Keeping hydrated over summer is really important and water is obviously your first choice.
 However, I would recommend a cup of milk for hydration and nutritional punch over juice, soft drink or cordial any day of the week.

 Last Updated: 11 Oct 2017 Disclaimer: Sipahh sent me a pack of their “Chrismint” flavoured straws at Christmas time in 2015 to try.
 This inspired me to write this blog post that is entirely of my own opinion.

 Do your children love milk or loathe it?
 What is your gut feeling about your child’s calcium intake?